Mixing Asian Styles to Create a Unique Space

 I’ll admit when we began both of these projects I was concerned about how we could integrate Asian pieces into rooms that lent themselves to other styles.
 But as we moved forward, I saw again how the right combination not only makes an eclectic style “work,” but it gives the homeowner a strikingly unique space.
 I love these rooms and how they turned out, as do the clients.

-If we can help you integrate Asian influences into your design – or with any of your redecorating needs – please contact us.
+If we can help you integrate Asian influences into your design – or with any of your interior design needs in San Diego – please contact us.